 Yes, I joined the US Army when I turned 18, and served on Active Duty in the Infantry.
-I got out, went into the Reserves, and have stayed there ever since.
+I got out, spent many years in the Army Reserves, and then later switched to the National Guard, where I have been since 2017.

 Mostly, yes.
 I was in the Reserves as a Combat Engineer in Boise, Idaho when I got called up to help fill an under-strength Battalion in Johnstown, Pennsylvania.
 I went to Ft.
 McCoy, Wisconsin to train during the winter, and served in Iraq for a year before coming home.
-BOHICA Blues flips this around a bit: in the comic, a Boise unit is mobilized, and other Reservists –including a bunch of people from Pennsylvania, as well as other places– are sent to Boise to fill the ranks.
-I did this because Boise is my home– and people will talk about their homes while deployed, and will visit when on leave, so I wanted to be able to provide accurate details for those events.
+BOHICA Blues flips this around a bit: in the comic, a Boise unit is mobilized, and other Reservists --including a bunch of people from Pennsylvania, as well as other places-- are sent to Boise to fill the ranks.
+I did this because Boise is my home and I wanted to make this interpretation more relatable for me and my characters.

 The 213th Combat Engineer Battalion is not a real unit, although they will mention actual units like the 1st Cavalry Division or the 4th Infantry, for example, or actual bases such as Ft.
 Hood or Grafenwöhr, Germany.
 I don't want people to think I'm trying to write about a particular unit or it's exploits; I'm using actual materiel to support a fictional comic.
 Safe to say, it is "inspired by actual events" rather than "based on actual events".